nuxt/framework/docs/content/3.api/3.utils/define-nuxt-route-middleware.md

 - **Type**: `RouteMiddleware`

-  Expects a function as a single argument, which takes two `vue-router`'s route location objects as parameters: the next route `to` as the first, and the current route `from` as the second.
+  A function which takes two Vue Router's route location objects as parameters: the next route `to` as the first, and the current route `from` as the second.

-Learn more about available properties of `RouteLocationNormalized` in the **[`vue-router` docs](https://router.vuejs.org/api/interfaces/RouteLocationNormalized.html)**.
+Learn more about available properties of `RouteLocationNormalized` in the **[Vue Router docs](https://router.vuejs.org/api/interfaces/RouteLocationNormalized.html)**.

 ## Examples